 ~Dr. Robert Selig

 As the heavily copper toxic individual will most always present with adrenal exhaustion, the most common approach is to immediately target the adrenals to restore the person's energy.
-Zinc is also very commonly recommended as it is the most well known copper antagonist (getting depleted as copper goes too high).
-Though there is some merit to such an approach, it can also be a very dangerous approach.
-When copper is mobilized too quickly through adrenal support and other copper antagonists such as zinc without first ensuring an efficient biliary tract system and sufficient bile production, the mobilized copper simply gets stirred around and redeposited, resulting in undesirable psychological, emotional, and/or physical reactions.
-In fact, giving zinc to the copper toxic individual is initially rarely recommended, and at amounts greater than 20mg-25mg can often make things much worse, bringing on both physical and psychological effects of a copper dump.
+Zinc is so commonly recommended as it is the most well known copper antagonist (getting depleted as copper goes too high).
+Many practitioners tell their patients to take zinc to detox, and unfortunately that is NOT how copper detox works.
+As well, when copper is mobilized too quickly through adrenal support and other copper antagonists without first ensuring an efficient biliary tract system and sufficient bile production, the mobilized copper simply gets stirred around and redeposited, potentially resulting in undesirable psychological, emotional, and/or physical reactions.

 Too strong and quick an adrenal boost can also bring on serious copper dump symptoms.
 Often the patient will stop the program, either because the symptoms of copper dumping initially are too intense, or because, paradoxically, they actually begin feeling better due to their increased energy and believe they've healed.
 Adrenals react quickly to support, and energy can return rather soon, giving a false sense of improvement.
 This is where one must understand that this quick return in energy does NOT represent a proper restoration of adrenal function.
+Nor does it necessarily even mean that the body is effectively dumping copper, since usually energy decreases during periods when the body is dumping copper.
 Stopping the detox process at this point is like giving up on a weight loss program as soon as you lose the first pound.
 For women in full burnout, recovery can be expected to take one to two years on stringent adrenal therapy.

-An important to understand danger with offering adrenal support formulas without monitoring mineral levels through HTMA, is that the adrenal support will increase one's sodium level.
+An important to understand danger with offering adrenal support formulas without monitoring mineral levels through HTMA, is that the adrenal support may increase one's sodium level.
 As sodium increases, the sodium to potassium ratio increases.
 Considering that copper dumping further depletes potassium, this will really increase the Na/K stress ratio and in turn the stress response - leading a person to more extreme reactions and a shorter fuse than would be normal, and rash decisions / over-reactions could result.
 It can be very difficult to get through to a person in this state.
 Once again, the patient should always be made fully aware of what negative psychological symptoms may appear once detox begins so that extreme over-reactions and potentially damaging decisions can be avoided during this time.
-Not doing so is certainly not in the best interest of the patient, and could be considered gross negligence.

 Adding too much zinc too quickly into a detox program can aggravate mental symptoms in a very inconspicuous way.
 First, it's important to understand that zinc has been shown to have an antidepressant effect.
-Thus, as copper accumulates and the Cu/Zn ratio becomes more and more imbalanced, the tendency for depression increases - a very common trait of the copper toxic individual.
-Then, if too much zinc is added into the detox program, due to it's antidepressant effect, it can make the person feel better, like a weight has been lifted.
-However, under the surface, that zinc has also mobilized copper, and this in turn can amplify on the one hand depression and other negative effects of detoxing, but on the other hand it can increase the calcium shell effect as a protective mechanism, further shutting a person down and decreasing their awareness of what has happened.
-Through this tinted lens of the calcium shell, zinc's antidepressant effect, and the energy boost given by adrenal support, the individual may feel better and decide that their healing is done.
+Through this tinted lens of the calcium shell (if occurring), zinc's antidepressant effect, and the energy boost given by adrenal support, the individual may feel better and decide that their healing is done.
 Unfortunately, the zinc has done very little to actually lower the copper level, especially considering that zinc's antagonist effect on copper is only at the intestinal level .
-In other words, consuming zinc with a high copper diet is helpful to prevent a copper build up, but once that copper has accumulated and become stored in tissues, zinc will have a very weak effect on lowering copper - rather it will just stir things up, especially if there is inadequate bile to help eliminate the copper.
+In other words, consuming zinc with a high copper diet is helpful to prevent a copper build up, but once that copper has accumulated and become stored in tissues, zinc will have a very weak effect on lowering copper.
+If the introduction of even low dose zinc brings on symptoms of nausea, this is further suggestive that manganese should be provided for a few weeks before attempting to give (or restart) zinc).

-This underscores the importance of supporting the liver and ensuring adequate bile production before any copper antagonists (such as zinc) or adrenals stimulants are given.
+This also underscores the importance of supporting the liver and ensuring adequate bile production before any copper antagonists (such as zinc) or adrenals stimulants are given.
 If the liver is weak / congested, then there is likely low bile flow.
-Bile is necessary to excrete the excess copper.
+Bile is necessary to excrete excess copper, with copper excreted via bile the least readily reabsorbed.
 This is why working on the liver and bile is so important.
 However, a caution is needed here too.
 With the 'cleansing' of the liver can also come the release of a lot of negative emotions.
 In Traditional Chinese Medicine, long ago buried negative emotions are stored in the liver, and these can be released along with the toxins during a detox.
-Being mindful of these consequence beforehand can be helpful reduce the psychological reactions that may otherwise appear.
+Being mindful of these consequences beforehand can be helpful to reduce (or at least understand) the psychological reactions that may appear.

 Herein is the challenge with detoxing copper - anytime you begin a detox, you whip up the bad stuff.
 This underscores why the detox must be approached slowly and cautiously.